gitlabhq/gitlabhq/doc/api/system_hooks.md

 All methods require admin authorization.

-The url endpoint of the system hooks can be configured in [the admin area under hooks](/admin/hooks).
+The URL endpoint of the system hooks can be configured in [the admin area under hooks](/admin/hooks).

 ## List system hooks